xTrueF/CivicVoice/README.md

 ## Features

 ###  Urgent Issues
 Triggered automatically when city metrics fall below certain levels.
-High unemployment, housing shortage, budget deficit - Citizens will demand action.
+High unemployment, housing shortage, budget deficit then citizens will demand action.
 Proposals are driven by live city data so they always feel relevant to your current situation.

 ###  Citizen Proposals
 General improvements your citizens want to see, influenced by whoever is currently in office.
-The mayor's specialty nudges which proposals come forward — an Environment mayor brings more green space proposals, a Healthcare mayor pushes for clinics and hospitals.
+The mayor's specialty nudges which proposals come forward e.g. an Environment mayor brings more green space proposals, a Healthcare mayor pushes for clinics and hospitals.

 ### Major Projects
 Ambitious year-long undertakings that define your city's future.
 A new port, a university campus, a signature landmark.
 Major projects require your approval and are marked complete manually when you've built them in game.